-Maximum smoke development rate means the maximum smoke development rate during the test as determined by AS ISO 9239.1 Annex A. The data provided to CSIRO used the term SmokeFlameout to describe the maximum smoke development rate data.
+Maximum smoke development rate means the maximum development rate for smoke as determined by testing flooring materials in accordance with AS ISO 9239.1.
+The data provided to CSIRO used the term SmokeFlameout to describe the maximum smoke development rate data.
 The term SmokeFlameout was used throughout the analysis and is there synonymous with maximum smoke development rate.
 Smoke development rate has unit of percent x minutes (%.minute) or (percentage-minute).
 Carpet used on walls, ceilings or as other building elements must comply with other Sections of the BCA and appropriate test methods.

-The critical radiant flux is a level of imposed radiant heat below which sustained burning does not continue hence a high value of CRF pertains to a more onerous requirement or a better forming material.
+The critical radiant flux is a level of imposed radiant heat below which sustained burning does not continue, hence a high value of CRF pertains to a more onerous requirement or a better forming material.

-Class of Building Ger Fire-

-isolated

-1 exits

-Buildings not Buildings fitted

-fitted with a with a sprinkler

-sprinkler system system complying

-complying with with Specification

-Specification E1.5 E1.5

-Class 2,3,5,6,7,8 or 9b 2.2 1.2 2.2

-Excluding accommodation for

-the aged

-Class 3 4.5 2.2 4.5

-Accommodation for the aged

-Class 9a

-Patient care areas 4.5 2.2 4.5

-Areas other than patient care 2.2 1.2 4.5

-areas

-Class 9c

-Resident use areas - 2.2 4.5

-Areas other than resident use 1.2 4.5

-areas
+Class of Building Ger neral Fire- Building not fitted with a sprinkler system (other than a FPAA101D or FPAA101H system) complying with Spec- ification E1.5 Building fitted with a sprinkler system (other than a FPAA101D or FPAA101H system) complying with Spec- ification E1.5 isolated exits and fire control rooms Class 2,3,5,6,7,8 or 9b - excluding accommodation for the aged 2.2 1.2 2.2 Class 3 Accommodation for the aged 4.5 2.2 4.5 Class 9a Patient care areas Areas other than patient care areas 4.5 2.2 2.2 1.2 4.5 4.5 Class 9b Auditorium or audience seating used mainly for (i) Indoor swimming or ice skating; and 1.2 2.2 1.2 1.2 2.2 2.2 (ii) Other sports or multi- purpose functions.
+Class 9c Resident use areas N/A 2.2 4.5 Areas other than resident use areas N/A 1.2 4.5

-BCA Specification C1.10a Table 1 Critical Radiant Flux (CRF in kw/m 2) of floor materials and floor coverings.
+BCA 2019 Volume 1, Specification C1.10 Table 2 Critical Radiant Flux (CHF in kw/m2) of floor linings and floor coverings.

-3.3.2 BCA Performance Requirements
+3.2.2 BCA Performance Requirements

-The relevant performance requirement of the BCA is CP4, which states that:
+The relevant performance requirement of the BCA 2019 Volume 1 is CP4, which states that:

-CP4 A material and an assembly must, to the degree necessary, resist the spread of fire to limit the generation of smoke and heat, and any toxic gases likely to be produced, appropriate to-
+CP4 To maintain tenable conditions during an occupant evacuation, a material and an assembly must, to the degree necessary, resist the spread of fire and limit the generation of smoke and heat, and any toxic gases likely to be produced, appropriate to-

-- (a) the evacuation time; and - (b) the number, mobility and other characteristics of occupants; and - (c) the function or use of the building; and - (d) any active fire safety systems installed in the building.
+(a) the evacuation time; and

+- (b) the number, mobility and other characteristics of occupants; and - (c) the function or use of the building; and - (d) any active fire safety systems installed in the building.

-3.4 Proposed Alternative Solution
+3.3 Proposed Performance Solution

-The proposed alternative solution is to document an assessment that provides an appropriate level of confidence that carpet within certain construction parameters will satisfy the BCA requirements.
+The proposed Performance Solution is to document an assessment that provides an appropriate level of confidence that carpet within certain construction parameters will satisfy the BCA requirements.

-3.5 Limitations
+3.4 Limitations